whowechina/groove_pico/README.md

 * If it's already running Groove Pico firmware, you can either use "update" in command line or hold down all 3 buttons while connecting to USB to enter update mode.
 * To access the command line, you can use this Web Serial Terminal to connect to the USB serial port of the Groove Pico.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
-* You need to calibrate the gimbals by "gimbal calibrate" command after you flash the firmware.
+* **NOTE:** You need to calibrate the gimbals by "gimbal calibrate" command after you flash the firmware.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.